takerum/vae/README.md

 #Implementation of Variational Auto Encoder

-I Implementated Variational Auto Encoder (VAE) with Chainer (unsupported on GPU)
+I Implementated Variational Auto Encoder (VAE) with Chainer

 You can train an example of VAE on the ipython notebook:https://github.com/takerum/vae/blob/master/source/train_vae.ipynb

+My implemetation is now unsupported on GPU.

 ##Required libraries:
 python 2.7, chainer 1.3.0